reddit-playdate/playdate-markdown-templates/WP1-Monday-Nominations-Thread.markdown

 - Eligible games are online multiplayer games with PC compatibility that have already been released.
 - You may nominate up to three games (in as little as one comment).
 - Simply comment with the name of the game(s) you'd like to nominate.
-- If you want to make things easy for the moderator team, also include details like a store link, price, and brief description.
+- To make things easy for the moderator team, also include details like a store link, price, and brief description.

 ## Example of a complete nomination